 Custom fonts for headings are fine, try not to use custom fonts everywhere.
 Because if you use a font that does not exist on your visitor's device, then the font has to be downloaded first.
 It will take time to load the text.

 Clear browsing history & cache

-When the site has been opened on the browser the first time, it will create a small image of the site so it will be faster to pull up when you visit the site again.
-However, caches might also be the cause why sites load slow, especially when there were few published edits.
-This is because the browser would read that the small image it created before conflicts with the changes of the site.
+When the site has been opened on the browser the first time, it will create a small image of the site, so it will be faster to pull up when you revisit the site.
+However, caches might also be the cause of why sites load slowly, especially when there are few published edits.
+This is because the browser would read that the small image it created before conflicts with the changes to the site.
 You may try using private mode or use a different browser.

 Check for other causes